-Vitamin D and Mortality May Be a U-shaped Curve, 5.0 out of 5 based on 2 ratings
+Transcript: Vitamin D and Mortality May Be a U-Shaped Curve

-The Institute of Medicine raised their vitamin D recommendations based on a blood level target of 20 (ng/ml) to prevent bone softening disorders such as rickets.
-Although the Institite’s target of 20 may “prevent the overt skeletal deformities associated with rickets, there is now,” according to a review last year, “overwhelming and compelling data suggesting that the human body requires a blood level of above 30 ng/mL for maximum health.”
-Dr. Holick bases this assertion on data like this, a graph not of rickets risk, but of colon cancer risk versus vitamin D levels suggesting that the Institute of Medicine’s 20 is good, but 30 or more may be even better if you’re considering vitamin D from the cancer prevention angle instead of just strictly skeletal health.
+The Institute of Medicine raised their vitamin D recommendations, based on a blood level target of 20 [nanograms per milliliter], to prevent bone-softening disorders, such as rickets.
+Although the Institute’s target of 20 may prevent the “overt skeletal deformities associated with rickets, there is now,” according to a review last year, “overwhelming and compelling data suggesting that the human body requires a blood level of above 30 ng/ml for maximum health.”
+Dr. Holick bases this assertion on data like this—a graph not of rickets risk, but of colon cancer risk versus vitamin D levels—suggesting that the Institute of Medicine’s 20 is good, but 30 or more may be even better, if you’re considering vitamin D from the cancer prevention angle, instead of just strictly skeletal health.

-Not having enough in our bloodstream is associated with higher mortality; but looks like we can have too much as well.
+Not having enough in our bloodstream is associated with higher mortality, but looks like we can have too much as well.
 So what’s the sweet spot in the middle, the lowest mortality risk?
-This is the Institute of Medicine recommendation, 20 ng/ml (which translates to the 50 nanomoles per liter you see here).
-Here’s 30 (75) and this is 40 (100).
+This is the Institute of Medicine’s recommendation, 20 ng/ml (which translates to the 50 nanomoles per liter you see here).
+Here’s 30 and this is 40 .

-So for longevity, around 30 would seem the best target.
-So one strategy to arrive at a vitamin D recommendation would be to figure out how much sun and/or supplements we might need take to get our levels to 30.
+So for longevity, around 30 would seem a better target.
+So one strategy to arrive at a vitamin D recommendation would be to figure out how much sun and/or supplements we might need to take to get our levels to 30.